mongodb/mongo/src/mongo/db/storage/README.md

 **A**: Yes.
 Note that this is only called externally when we drop a database or when the user explicitly requests a sync via the fsync command.
 We may rename this method as part of a naming sweep.

-**Q**: I didn't see where RecoveryUnit::isCommitNeeded() is called and couldn't figure out how it is supposed to be used.
-What other handling we can possibly do other than issuing RecoveryUnit::commitIfNeeded()?
-**A**: This will soon be removed from the API.

-**Q**: RecoveryUnit::commitIfNeeded, RecoveryUnit::isCommitNeeded - I assume this
-could be used to implement the InnoDB feature to force the log once per second
-**A**: It’s used internally by the record store in mmapv1.
-We’ll soon make it private to DurRecoveryUnit and then remove it from the API.
-Ditto for various writingPtr methods.

 **Q**: As documented I don’t understand the point of the RecoverUnit::endUnitOfWork nesting behavior.
 Can you explain where it is used or will be used?